 The culture of remote working has become a prevalent trend in the times of the ongoing pandemic.
 In fact, when the unprecedented COVID-19 pandemic shut down offices and company headquarters around the world, remote working made sure that organizations continue to thrive.

 According to a study conducted by Fortune Workplace and Kronos, employee retention is critical to organizations.
-87% of employers give importance to improving employee retention within the organization.
+87 per cent of employers give importance to improving employee retention within the organization.
 In fact, most of the employers worrying about retaining top talents makes a lot of sense.
 As a business owner, you want stability within your workforce.

 Furthermore, when employees keep leaving your organization after short spans, your business can suffer.
 Also, a lot of time and money goes waste in training new recruits on a regular basis and giving them orientation sessions.
 So, you should avoid a lot of changing and chopping within your workforce as it can hamper business growth.
-Ultimately, a part of success in your business depends on the quality of your employees and their employee engagement.
-This is why you should make sure that the best talents in your organization stick around for the longest possible time.
+Ultimately, a part of success in your business depends on the quality of your employee satisfaction and employee engagement.
+This is why you should make sure that the talented employee in your organization stick around for the longest possible time.

 What is employee retention?

 Employee retention is a vital goal for all organizations as it has various benefits for the employer.
 Every organization makes diligent efforts to retain its existing employees and top talents.
 Company culture, flexible work arrangements, career/professional development opportunities, benefits, and advancement opportunities are all factors that influence employee retention.

 Further, employee retention is usually defined as the percentage of employees that stay in an organization for a fixed period of time.
 So, different companies apply different strategies to minimize employee turnover.
 Employee turnover is the percentage of workers that leave a firm in a certain timeframe.